Habrador/Computational-geometry/README.md

 * Is a triangle oriented clockwise?
 * Is a point left, on, or right of vector?
 * Is a point left, on, or right of a plane?
-* Is a point inside or outside a circle?
 * Is a quadrilateral convex?

 ### 2. Intersection

-* Point in triangle
-* Point in polygon
+2d-space:
+* Point-triangle				CHECK
+* Point-polygon (suffers from floating point precision issues)				CHECK
-* Triangle-triangle
+* Triangle-triangle				CHECK
-* AABB
+* AABB-AABB 						CHECK
-* Rectangle intersection with Separating Axis Theorem (SAT)
-* Line-line
+* Line-line 						CHECK
-* Ray-plane
+* Ray-plane						CHECK
+* Line-plane					CHECK
+* Point-circle 					CHECK

 ### 3. Convex Hull